Kiau-Technologies-PBC/Kiau-Technologies-PBC.github.io/README.md

 04/08/2025
 Max Van Dorn
 Created node positioning attributes such that the nodes text is always opposite from the middle of the screen.
+Then added this to the y axis as well.
+Then smoothened the transition a little.

 04/07/2025
 Max Van Dorn